Introduction to the consumer protection in the Australian Consumer Law

 - unfair terms in consumer contracts and standard form consumer contracts (ss 23–28 ACL; ss 12BF–12BM ASIC Act).

 Consumers may find that a remedy is more easily obtained in Victoria under the ACL&FTA’s application of the ACL.
-This is because the Victorian Civil and Administrative A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-(VCAT) (where Victorian consumer disputes are generally heard) is a less formal venue than a An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. and legal representation is usually not permitted for consumer and trader disputes relating to amounts under $15 000.
+This is because the Victorian Civil and Administrative Tribunal (VCAT) (where Victorian consumer disputes are generally heard) is a less formal venue than a court and legal representation is usually not permitted for consumer and trader disputes relating to amounts under $15 000.

 For more information about making a complaint or obtaining a remedy at court, see Chapter 7.4: Taking action as a consumer.